SiddharthaPutti/MLops/README.md

       ```

-      Build and run docker image by saying:
+      Build and run the docker image by saying:

      ```
      docker build -t your_image_name .
      docker run your_image_name
      ```

  * Is the version number required to specify in requirements.txt?
     * You can specify without a version number, docker by default installs the latest version if not specified, but it is highly recommended to mention the specific version you used for the project.

  * What If you forgot to mention any packages in the requirements.txt?
      * If you forget to include a required package in the requirements.txt file, the container may not be able to run properly after creating the image.
 As a result, if your application relies on a package that is not listed in the requirements.txt file, running the container may lead to errors or unexpected behavior.
 If you realize that you have forgotten to include a package in the requirements.txt file, you will need to modify the file, add the missing package, and rebuild the Docker image to include the updated dependencies.

-    * should I copy all the project files? why is it required to copy all the files in the docker? it only requires dependencies to be installed in the container?
+ * Should I copy all the project files? why is it required to copy all the files in the docker? it only requires dependencies to be installed in the container?
       * it is recommended to copy all the porject files to the docker image. you can just specify
         ```
         COPY . .